anstropleuton/alcelin/Readme.md

 Thanks to [jothepro](https://github.com/jothepro) for the stylesheet [Doxygen Awesome](https://github.com/jothepro/doxygen-awesome-css) for Doxygen.

 Thanks to Nuno Pinheiro (can't find link) for the background [Elarun](background.png).
 But I did find a [KDE store link](https://store.kde.org/p/1162360/) to the background image.
 I think you could consider that.
 If KDE developers are here, I would appreciate your help to find a proper link to the author.

+Thanks to GLFW for some code in CMake.

 # License
 This project is licensed under the terms of MIT License, see [License](License.md).